Geometric Bounds for Persistence: Introduction

-On the other hand, from the metric geometry side, estimating the size of a manifold has been a key problem for years.
+On the other hand, from the metric geometry side, estimating the size of a manifold has been a key problem for several decades.
 Gromov introduced and studied the notion of \textit{filling radius} in his seminal paper~\cite{gromov1983filling}, and several other notions of ``largeness'' in \cite{gromov1986large}.
-Before Gromov, certain relative, or extrinsic, versions of the filling radius were studied in geometric analysis in connection with the isoperimetric inequality~\cite{bombieri1983gehring, federer1960normal, michael1973sobolev}.
-Gromov brought the filling radius to the realm of systolic geometry, and the study of scalar curvature~\cite{gromov1983positive}.
-Several other measures of size of a given manifold or metric space, now known as \textit{widths}, were also studied and popularized by Gromov~\cite{gromov1983filling, gromov1988width}.
-The interplay between filling radii, widths, and other metric invariants (from volume and beyond) has been an active research area since then.
+Before Gromov, certain relative, or extrinsic, versions of the filling radius were studied by Federer and Fleming~\cite{federer1960normal}, Michael and Simon~\cite{michael1973sobolev} and Bombieri and Simon~\cite{bombieri1983gehring} in geometric analysis in connection with the isoperimetric inequality.
+Gromov brought the filling radius to the realm of systolic geometry, and the study of scalar curvature~\cite{gromov1983filling}.
+Several other measures of size of a given manifold or metric space, nowadays known as \textit{widths}, were also studied and popularized by Gromov~\cite{gromov1983filling, gromov1988width}.

+The interplay between filling radii, widths, and other metric invariants (including volume) has been an active research area since then.
 Katz determined the filling radius of spheres and other essential spaces~\cite{katz1983filling,katz1989diameter,katz1990filling,katz1991neighborhoods}.
-Several authors have studied the filling radii in comparison with other largeness properties~\cite{cai1994gromov, brunnbauer2010large}.
+Several authors have studied the filling radii in comparison with other measures of largeness~\cite{cai1994gromov, brunnbauer2010large}.
 Guth proved some related conjectures of Gromov~\cite{guth2011volumes, guth2017volumes}.
 Sabourau, Nabutovsky, and Rotman related the filling radius with sweepouts of manifolds~\cite{sabourau2020one, nabutovsky2021sweepouts}.
 Bounds on filling radius in terms of Hausdorff content follow from very general isoperimetric estimates due to Liokumovich, Lishak, Nabutovsky, and Rotman~\cite{liokumovich2022filling}.